 As the years went by, I could purchase a second drive at double the capacity of the old drive for the same price.
 I am always looking for a discount deal.

 How to Install a Samsung SSD Evo or Pro in a Computer

 First, you will need to Install your SSD and run the power and SATA cables to your drive.
 If you don’t have mounting screw holes on your case, you may need a bracket or double-sided scotch tape.
 Trust me it works wonders.

 Power up your PC with the original SSD drive still installed, and download Samsungs Data Migration Tool and install it.

 Samsung Data Migration V3

 Depending on the size of your drive, Samsung Data Migration Tool software will take a while to transfer all of your data.
 To transfer about 110 GB will take approximately 20 minutes.
-More if your drives are larger and full.
-Also the speed of your transfer medium will play a massive part in the overall transfer time.
-Just let it run and get a drink, do the laundry or pat the dog.
-Multi tasking at its best.
+More if your drives are larger and fuller.
+Also, the speed of your transfer medium will play a massive part in the overall transfer time.
+Just let it run and get a drink, do the laundry, or pat the dog.
+Multitasking at its best.

 Once the process is complete, shut down your computer and unplug your old drives power and SATA cables.
 It’s always a good idea to leave the old SSD in your PC for a few days, just to make sure your new Solid State Drive works as it should.